cyberbotics/webots-doc/robotis-op2/foreword.md

 Then, in following chapters, we will see different interactions with the
 robot:
-- Real-time sensors viewing ;
+- Real-time sensors viewing;
-- Remote compilation ;
+- Remote compilation;
 - Controller installation.

 We hope that you will enjoy working with Webots, and that it will greatly